tgag17/QOSF_Mentorship_Task/README.md

 # QOSF_Mentorship_Task
 Hi!
 Here I present a solution to TASK 3 for the QOSF Mentorship Program.

 You can find the solution in the jupyter notebook `QOSF Screening Task.ipynb`.
+You can also click [here](https://nbviewer.jupyter.org/github/tgag17/QOSF_Mentorship_Task/blob/main/QOSF%20Screening%20Task.ipynb) to open the notebook in nbviewer online if some markdowns have not been rendered properly.

 The quantum simulator has the following features:
 - Does custom initialization of any number of qubits